madbailey/ProductionSearch2/README.md

 ## Features

-- Search for multiple order numbers at once by providing a comma-separated list (e.g - number1, number2, number3, number4, etc)
+- Search for multiple files at once by providing a comma-separated list (e.g - number1, number2, number3, number4, etc)
 - Search across multiple network folders
 - Display the search results in a clear and organized table
 - Efficient search using multithreading
-- One click move EVMs to specific folders
+- One click move files to specific folders

 ## Installation